-- Periodic confirmatory measurement information is not required by the Notices of Construction (NOCs). - The PNNL Radioactive Material Tracking system is used to manage potential emissions below permit thresholds, resulting in overall confirmation of inventory limits and emissions estimates to respective NOCs. - Quality assurance program status of compliance with 40 CFR 61, Appendix B, Method 114 does not apply because no air sampling is conducted at MSL. - There were no radon emissions in 2018. - There were no unplanned emissions in 2018.
+- Periodic confirmatory measurement information is not required by the PNNL Sequim Campus Notice of Construction (NOC). - The PNNL Radioactive Material Tracking system is used to manage potential emissions below permit thresholds, resulting in overall confirmation of inventory limits and emissions estimates to respective NOCs. - Quality assurance program status of compliance with 40 CFR 61, Appendix B, Method 114 does not apply because no air sampling is conducted at the PNNL Sequim Campus. - There were no radon emissions in 2019. - There were no unplanned emissions in 2019. - A review of radiological assessment needs under the license renewal was completed in 2019 (Snyder et al. 2019), as an update to the Data Quality Objects report (Barnett et al. 2012).
+Final recommendations were that no emission unit sampling or ambient air emissions surveillance is recommended.
+However, the authors recommended ambient air baseline particulate background (e.g., gross alpha/beta and gamma scan) measurements and baseline external dose measurements because this regional information is currently lacking.